| | Phantom Black Dogs (Black Shuck)

 from the trees, whereupon it disappeared as quickly as it had

+arrived.
 On his return journey through the wood, the dog joined him

 again on the dark woodland path, and disappeared mysteriously